claasd/caffoa/README.md

       interfaceNamespace: MyInterfaceNamespace # defaults to 'namespace'.
 If given, the interface uses this namespace
       interfaceTargetFolder: ./output/shared # defaults to 'targetFolder'.
 If given, the interface is written to this folder

-      ## you can add boilerplate code to each invocation.
+      ## for version 1 and 2, you can add boilerplate code to each invocation.
       ## you can add placeholders: {BASE} for the full invocation code, or {CALL} for just the function call.
       ## {BASE} will be replaced with "return await Service(req, log).{CALL};"
       ## {CALL} will be replaced with 'FunctionName(params)'